 Combined Bachelor of Science/Master of Science Program

 Students begin the B.S./M.S. curriculum with three years of preprofessional courses, which include courses in biological and social sciences as well as occupational therapy.
-In addition to University Discovery Program requirements, students take the following core courses during their first three years:
+In addition to meeting the University Discovery Program requirements, students take the following core courses during their first three years:

 ENGL 401, First-Year Writing

 BMS 507 and 508, Human Anatomy and Physiology